Chart Color Schemes

 Educational outcomes in Miandetta - Don fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.6%, significantly lower than the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are the most common at 12.6%, followed by postgraduate qualifications (3.0%) and graduate diplomas (2.0%).
-Vocational credentials are prominent, with 42.0% of residents aged 15+ holding them - advanced diplomas (9.7%) and certificates (32.3%).
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 12.6%, followed by postgraduate qualifications (3.0%) and graduate diplomas (2.0%).
+Vocational credentials are prominent, with 42.0% of residents aged 15+ holding such qualifications - advanced diplomas comprise 9.7% and certificates make up 32.3%.

 Frequently Asked Questions - Education